pamparamm/sd-perturbed-attention/README.md

 ![forge-script](examples/forge-script.png)

 > [!NOTE]
-> You can override `CFG Scale` and `PAG Scale` for Hires. fix by opening/enabling `Override for Hires. fix` section.
+> You can override `CFG Scale` and `PAG Scale` for Hires. fix by opening/enabling `Override for Hires. fix` tab.
-> To disable PAG during Hires. fix, set `PAG Scale` to 0.
+> To disable PAG during Hires. fix, set `PAG Scale` under Override to 0.

 ### SD WebUI (Auto1111)

-Under development, for now use PAG implementation from [sd-webui-incantations](https://github.com/v0xie/sd-webui-incantations) extension.
+As an alternative for A1111 WebUI you can use PAG implementation from [sd-webui-incantations](https://github.com/v0xie/sd-webui-incantations) extension.

 ## Parameters